 Your next employer wants to know who you are and what drives you when it comes to your career direction.
 Giving a brief profile of yourself upfront stating your strengths, a summary of your experience and what you envision for your future, is often a key component to introducing yourself and your goals.
 You can also opt to state an achievement or two or what you consider pivotal career highlights.

-Ensure you use professional references with updated contact details Your primary school teacher who adored you and for whom you were only too glad to be the teacher’s pet, however cute, is a definite NONO.
-Your references must be previous bosses or superiors you worked for and who can give a clear indication of you in your professional capacity.
+Your primary school teacher who adored you and for whom you were only too glad to be the teacher’s pet, however cute, is a definite NO NO. Your references must be previous bosses or superiors you worked for and who can give a clear indication of you in your professional capacity.
 When applying for a new role it is always helpful to check if their job title has perhaps changed or contact numbers.

 Think of your CV as that one step closer towards getting your Dream Job.

 69 total views, 3 views today